enasequence/read_docs/faq_file_prep.rst

 If you are unsure about the format that your files should be in, please view our `read data formats <https://ena-docs.readthedocs.io/en/latest/format_01.html>`_ page.
 This includes advice on general read data formats, as well as information specific to platforms or sequencing applications.

 Tools for compressing files in gzip or bzip2 format are included in Linux and Mac distributions.
-Below is a simple example of the appropriate syntax for compressing a file named 'eg_01.fq':
+Below is a simple example of the appropriate syntax for compressing a file named ``eg_01.fq``:

 .. code-block:: bash

     user_01$ gzip eg_01.fq

-The result of this would be a file named 'eg_01.fq.gz'.
+The result of this would be a file named ``eg_01.fq.gz``.
 Files can always be decompressed later:

 .. code-block:: bash

     user_01$ gunzip eg_01.fq.gz

-The `-k` flag can be used to retain the original file.
+The ``-k`` flag can be used to retain the original file.
 This results in two files: the original uncompressed file and a compressed copy:

 .. code-block:: bash